Paton Bridge: History

 Since the successful opening in 1953, the bridge did not see any major additions or changes until 1968.
 Sometime during that year, two guardrails were installed separating both pedestrian and automobile traffic.
 This particular approach was never before used in the entire Soviet Union at the time.
 In 1976, a strength test was conducted to see how much pressure the bridge can withstand.
 Originally, the bridge was designed to handle 10,000 vehicles per day.
 However, the results of the test revealed that the bridge can withstand an estimated 70,000 vehicles per day.
 In 1995, the bridge was recognized by the American Welding Society as the most unique all-welded structure.
 In 2004 the bridge has undergone a major overhaul.
 In its anticipation, on 9 June of that year, the streetcar traffic on the bridge ceased to exist as the streetcar tracks were removed in favor of adding additional lanes to help ease the jams that were crippling the bridge and its vicinity during the rush hours.
 The bridge was divided into seven lanes.
 Three lanes would be used for both directions, plus one reversible lane in the middle.
 The addition of the reversible lane has also led to an increase in traffic accidents, especially head-on collisions.
 Starting on 1 February 2008, based on the initiative of the Department of Traffic Services, the bridge was equipped with additional lighting.
 In the summer of 2009 and 2010, the bridge has undergone through some major repairs.

 Future Improvements

 According to the experts, the bridge's current state does not reflect modern design requirements and is in need of a major overhaul including the spans, waterproofing, welded seams, lighting poles, guardrails and the foundation itself as well.
 The expansion to four lanes in each direction at an expense of the reversible lane will also increase the average daily traffic by almost 60%.
-In addition, the concept of using a concrete divider, similar to the Ontario Tall Wall, as used on the Moskovskyi Bridge since 2007, would greatly reduce traffic accidents, especially head-on collisions.
-As of November 2010, this next major overhaul is estimated to cost the city an estimated 714,000,000 UAH.
+In addition, the concept of using a concrete divider, similar to the Ontario Tall Wall, as used on the Northern Bridge since 2007, would greatly reduce traffic accidents, especially head-on collisions.
+As of November 2010, this next major overhaul is estimated to cost the city an estimated ₴714,000,000.
 The reconstruction is scheduled to begin in 2011 and is estimated to last up to 27 months.